aniketpant/aniketpant.github.com/_posts/2011-11-18-prima-facie.md

 layout: poetry
 category: poetry
 ---
-Don’t just breathe
+Don't just breathe
 Feel life
 The life in my veins

-Well I’m not dead
+Well I'm not dead
 Blood flows through my veins
-I’m no puppet of yours
+I'm no puppet of yours
 My heart beats fast
 Faster than you can speak up,
 For yourself!